JeschkeLab/DeerLab/docsrc/source/beginners_guide.rst

     t,V = dl.deerload(filepath)   # load experimental data

-The function returns two outputs: the first is the time-axis of your experiment, and the second is the raw experimental data as saved by your spectrometer.
+The function returns two outputs: the first is the dipolar time-axis of your experiment (a vector of pulse increments), and the second is the raw experimental data as saved by your spectrometer.
 Here, we store them in variables named ``t`` and ``V``.

 Both ``t`` and ``V`` are 1D Numpy arrays with ``N`` elements.
 To load an additional file, load it into different variables: ::